 Finally, check the website of the college / university you will be attending for their scholarships / bursaries.

-Graduating student who has excelled in Business Subjects and will be pursuing studies in Business in post-secondary.
-Student has also displayed an aggressive thirst for learning, functioned well in both single and team projects and has led by example in the classroom.
+Graduating student who has excelled in Business subjects and will be pursuing studies in Business at the post-secondary level.
+This student has also displayed a resolute thirst for learning, has functioned well in both single and team projects, and has led by example in the classroom.

-Graduating student who has completed a minimum of one Grade 11 and one Grade 12 Communication Technology course and has contributed to school events through communication technology in their senior year.
+Graduating student who has completed a minimum of one Grade 11 and one Grade 12 Communication Technology course, and who has contributed to school events through communication technology in his/her senior year.

-Graduating student who has surpassed expectations in both the workplace and in-school.
+Graduating student who has surpassed expectations in both the workplace and in school.
 The recipient has demonstrated a desire to learn, initiative, and persistence.
-The recipient also understood and contributed to the co-op placement’s goal in all categories.
-The student has achieved one of the top marks in the Co-op program in either their Grade 11 or Grade 12 year.
+The recipient also understood and contributed to the Co-op placement’s goal in all categories.
+The student has achieved one of the top marks in the Co-op program in either his/her Grade 11 or Grade 12 year.